diegomfv/MoodTrackerV2/README.md

 # MoodTrackerV2

-Updated version of MoodTracker (see the old project here 'https://github.com/diegomfv/MoodTracker').
+Updated version of MoodTracker App (see the old project here 'https://github.com/diegomfv/MoodTracker').
 MoodTrackerV2 is fully develop following SOLID principles and "Clean Architecture".
 It uses kotlin, koin, Android Jetpack Components and Kotlin Coroutines.
 It also uses RxBindings to handle
 UI user interaction.